Rocky Creek Canyon is a long, dark and spectacular canyon in the South Wolgan area. It has no abseils and is thus popular with beginners.

 There is a climb down a hole to start.
 This can also be jumped, but the pool needs to be checked as there are ledges.
 There are a couple more climb downs in the first section before the canyon opens out a little.
 There are also a number of swims in this section.

 Then the main constriction starts with a slide.
-This is particularly spectacular, similar to Claustral and the Grand Canyon.
+The main constriction is particularly spectacular, similar to Claustral and the Grand Canyon.
 The canyon ends at the Budgary Creek junction.
 There are usually a few swims, including a longish one near the end.

 There are a few options to exit.

-There is a climbing exit opposite the Budgary Creek junction - you may wish to take climbing hardware for protection.
+Also, there is a climbing exit opposite the Budgary Creek junction - you may wish to take climbing hardware for protection.
 Climb a slab for a few metres, and head left along the narrow ledge.
 At the end of the ledge, climb up (exposed) a couple of metres on to another ledge.
-Walk along the ledge for 100m or so until you get to a slab.
+Walk right along the ledge for 100m or so until you get to a slab.
 There may be a fixed rope hanging down, otherwise it is a difficult climb of about 5m up the slab.
-You may be able to lassoo the tree.
-Head up the ridge through another cliffline, and pick up the Coachwood Canyon track as you get closer to Galah Mountain.
-Contour around this side of Galah Mountain to get back to the cars.
+You may be able to lasso the tree.
+Head up the ridge through another cliff line.
+You may pick up a track that leads to Coachwood Canyon as you get closer to Galah Mountain.
+Contour around the east side of Galah Mountain to get back to the cars.

 - Difficulty: E